Since

 policies brought into existence.
 President William Clinton's apology

-was a first step in forgiveness but the harm inflicted continues.
+was a first step in forgiveness but the harm inflicted will continues

 An eyewitness